hewad-mubariz/reactnative-50-days/README.md

 ---

-## Day 1 - Bouncy Onboarding Screen
+## Day 1 - Bouncy Onboarding

-The Bouncy Onboarding Screen is a mobile app onboarding screen designed to be simple, interactive and engaging.
-It features a series of pages that the user can walk through and it simply slides it contents to left or right.
+Bouncy Onboarding component slides its content either to the left or right.

+## Day 2 - Circular Onboarding

+Circular Onboarding component shows the process of onboarding screens using a circle and also contains an animated dot indicator to show the current screen.